indigotech/taq-github-bot/src/data/local/github/tracks-node/track-2/steps/step-5.md

 After successfully connecting to database, it's time to see it working by creating your first entity.
 Guess what?
 It will be table called `users`!

 1. Check on typeorm docs how to create your entity.
-1. Take a look at what migration is.
 1. After creating the table, try creating a row (an user 🙆‍).
 You can do this either coding or directly on Tableplus, whatever you prefer.

 **NOTE:** After all the dabatase setup, don't forget to open a pull request on another branch for people to review your code.